rses-dl-course/rses-dl-course.github.io/slides/02_neural_networks.md

 ## A Neural Network

 The network is `acyclic`.
 Data is fed into the `Input` layer and prediction comes out at the `Output` layer.
-Any layers in-between is called the `Hidden` layer.
+Any layer in-between is called the `Hidden` layer.

 <object type="image/svg+xml" data="assets/img/neuralnetwork-term.svg" style="background: white; width: 50%; padding: 1em">